Denver Approves Bill To Curb Waste From Single Use Utensils & Condiments

 “I have always been very concerned with single use plastic and in our new sort of delivery world there is an extraordinary amount of packaging,” Black said on a video conference call Tuesday.
 “Before I even get to the end of the line, they’ve already put my food in a bag with a fork and a napkin and wait, wait, wait, I don’t want that fork.”

-Black also cites a pilot program by Grubhub in New York and New Jersey where she says 80 percent of the people who had to opt-in for plastic items chose not to ask for any with their order.
+Black also cites a pilot program by GrubHub in New York and New Jersey where she says 80% of the people who had to opt-in for plastic items chose not to ask for any with their order.
 She says there weren’t any complaints either.

 “We need to think about it because it does go to a landfill and a lot of it ends up in litter, we’ve all seen the islands of plastic floating in the ocean,” she said.
 “We have clean-up days in our rivers and our waterways and in our parks, the majority of items are single use plastics.”